flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 We begin with turning on batteries `BAT 1 AND 2`.
 We will hear chimes indicating the batteries are on.

 Batteries only power a small part of the aircraft.
-For the rest either ground power, APU or a running engine is required.
+For the rest, either ground power, APU or a running engine is required.

 #### Ground Power

 If ground power is available, we should see a green `AVAIL` light on the `EXT PWR` button.
 Push on this button to give power to the aircraft.

 !!! note "Ground Power Not Available"
     Some gates or stands are not equipped with ground power.
-In Microsoft Flight Simulator this happens regularly at smaller airports.
-This is not a bug but a realistic situation.
+In Microsoft Flight Simulator, this happens regularly at smaller airports.
+This is not a bug, but a realistic situation.
 You can then either try to call a Ground Power Unit (GPU) if available at the airport or just use the APU as described in the next step.

 #### Flight Warning System Initialization

 !!! warning "Currently on the Experimental version only."

 The Flight Warning System (FWS) is a system that monitors the aircraft and alerts the crew of any abnormalities.
 The FWS initializes as soon as AC Bus power (External Power or APU) becomes available.

 The initialization takes about 50 seconds and is indicated by the `FWS FWC 1+2 FAULT` message on the ECAM.
-The message will disappear and various alarms may play once the initialization is complete.
+The message will disappear, and various alarms may play once the initialization is complete.

 Some cockpit setup steps should not be done before this initialization is complete.
-Especially the fire tests should not be done before this initialization is complete.
+Especially, the fire tests should not be done before this initialization is complete.

 ![fws-init-ecam](../assets/beginner-guide/starting-aircraft/fws-init-ecam.png){loading=lazy width=50%}